adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-editing-data-en_US.md

 </.header>
 ```

-Also lets update `TicketLive.Index` to show a quick link to edit tickets:
+Also, let's update `TicketLive.Index` to show a quick link to edit tickets:

 ```elixir
 <.table